 And Riddle was just a lucky catch.

-Because what the Dementors really require is a *newborn* child, since one which has already formed attachments and taken the first steps toward normal human interactions would already be of no use to them, except as the source of a soul to devour.
+Because what the Dementors seem really to require is a *newborn* child.
+One which has already formed attachments and taken the first steps toward normal human interactions would already be of no use to them, except as the source of a soul to devour.

 And it practically goes wthout saying that it is also just about essential for the Dementors’ purposes for such a child to have fallen into Muggle hands.
 Otherwise their interference would be noted.
 Muggles, however, cannot see Dementors, are powerless against them, and cannot interfere.